The-Foreigners/The-Foreigners.github.io/objectives.md

   - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
     - What if it is an innate ability from a creature you've seen before?

 - BREAK POTENTIAL CONCENTRATION BY HOLDING DAMAGE UNTIL CASTER'S TURN.
+  - Holding a spell requires concentration.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.

 - DETECT MAGIC WHILE LOOTING (Wand of Secrets)